-It is not difficult to extend the above translation for a type environment with multiple names: $a_1: \sharp{U_1}[], \ldots, a_n: \sharp{U_n}[]$.
-To deal with a more general case, we need to use logics for mobile processes [Caires and Cardelli 2003; Dam 1996].
+It is not difficult to extend the above translation for a type environment with multiple names: $a_1 : \sharp{U_1}[], \ldots, a_n : \sharp{U_n}[]$.
+To deal with a more general case, we need to use logics for mobile processes [9, 13].

-As for model checking tools, there are some for mobile process calculi [Hugo Vieira and Viegas 2005].
-For some restricted case, we may also be able to use other model checking tools such as SPIN [Holzmann 2003].
+As for model checking tools, there are some for mobile process calculi [19].
+For some restricted case, we may also be able to use other model checking tools such as SPIN [31].

-8. RELATED WORK
+8. Related Work

-Several type systems for lock-freedom (sometimes referred to by different names) have been already proposed [Kobayashi 2002; 2005a; Yoshida 2002; Acciai and Boreale 2008; Sangiorgi 1999; Yoshida et al. 2004].
-Our type system substantially improves the expressiveness of previous type systems; for instance, it can handle non-trivial recursive structures (e.g., the binary trees as in Example 3.11), and value-dependent behaviors.
+Several type systems for lock-freedom (sometimes referred to by different names) have been already proposed [1, 22, 23, 33, 37, 38].
+Our type system substantially improves the expressiveness of previous type systems; for instance, it can handle non-trivial recursive structures (e.g., the binary trees as in Example 3.6), and valuedependent behaviors.
 This is possible through a parameterization that appeals to other analyzers, in particular those for deadlock freedom (so that more powerful analyzers make the lock-freedom type system more powerful too).
-Most of the previous type systems [Kobayashi 2002; 2005a; Yoshida 2002; Yoshida et al. 2004; Sangiorgi 1999] do not handle recursion (such as those given in Section 3.4) well: if a channel is passed as an argument of a recursive call, lock-freedom on that channel is not guaranteed.
-Acciai and Boreale [2008] recently proposed a type system that can handle a limited form of recursion, but does not seem to work for non-trivial recursive structures like the binary tree Example 3.11, and imperative structures such as locks and reference cells.
-In Acciai and Boreale's type system, reasoning about termination is hardwired into the type system for lockfreedom.
-In contrast, our type system is parameterized by termination analysis, so that we can incorporate any other techniques for proving termination (in fact, in the implementation, we have already incorporated the technique based on size change graphs [Ben-Amram and Lee 2007]).
-Yoshida, Berger, and Honda's type system [Yoshida et al. 2004] can guarantee termination and a form of lock-freedom for encodings of simply-typed λ -terms.
-Our type system can also guarantee lockfreedom of those processes, using [Sangiorgi 2006] or [Yoshida et al. 2004] for the robust-termination analysis (and the extension of the DT type system in [Kobayashi 2006).
-As already mentioned, the system [Yoshida et al. 2004] cannot handle recursion well.
-Another important point is that none of the previous type systems for lock-freedom, except Kobayashi's one [2005a], has been implemented.
+Most of the previous type systems [22, 23, 33, 37, 38] do not handle recursion (such as those given in Section 3.4) well: if a channel is passed as an argument of a recursive call, lock-freedom on that channel is not guaranteed.
+Acciai and Boreale [1] recently proposed a type system that can handle a limited form of recursion, but does not seem to work for non-trivial recursive structures like the binary tree Example 3.6, and imperative structures such as locks and reference cells.
+In Acciai and Boreale's type system, reasoning about termination is hardwired into the type system for lock-freedom.
+In contrast, our type system is parameterized by termination analysis, so that we can incorporate any other techniques for proving termination (in fact, in the implementation, we have already incorporated the technique based on size change graphs [2]).
+Yoshida, Berger, and Honda's type system [38] can guarantee termination and a form of lock-freedom for encodings of simply-typed λ -terms.
+Our type system can also guarantee lock-freedom of those processes, using [34] or [38] for the robust-termination analysis (and the extension of the DT type system in [24]).
+As already mentioned, the system [38] cannot handle recursion well.
+Another important point is that none of the previous type systems for lock-freedom, except Kobayashi's one [23], has been implemented.
 In fact, most of the type systems classify channels into a few usage patterns, and prepare separate typing rules for each of the usage patterns.
 Thus, verification based on those type systems would not be possible without heavy program annotations.

-Type systems for deadlock-freedom have been studied extensively [Kobayashi 2006; Suenaga and Kobayashi 2007; Boyapati et al. 2002].
+Type systems for deadlock-freedom have been studied extensively [6, 24, 35].
 As already mentioned, deadlock-freedom is weaker than lock-freedom, so that those type systems alone cannot be used for lock-freedom analysis.
-For example, the divergent process obtained by replacing $\overline{fact{-}it}[n-1, x \times n, r]$ in Example 3.8 with $\overline{fact{-}it}[n, x \times n, r]$ is deadlock-free.
+For example, the divergent process obtained by replacing $\overline{fact{-}it}[n-1, x \times n, r]$ in Example 3.3 with $\overline{fact{-}it}[n, x \times n, r]$ is deadlock-free.